bitrise-io/devcenter/_articles/en/team-management/credit-based-hobby-plan-faq.md

 ## How many builds can I run at the same time?

 You can run 10 builds on macOS stacks and 80 builds on Linux stacks in parallel.

-## Can I switch to the concurrency-based Hobby plan, using the same account?

-To do that, you need to [delete the existing account](https://devcenter.bitrise.io/team-management/deleting-bitrise-account/#deleting-your-account "https://devcenter.bitrise.io/team-management/deleting-bitrise-account/#deleting-your-account"), and [register again](https://devcenter.bitrise.io/getting-started/signing-up-to-bitrise/ "https://devcenter.bitrise.io/getting-started/signing-up-to-bitrise/") with the same email or Git provider.
-Note that before you could delete your account, you need to either delete your existing apps, or [transfer them to another account](https://devcenter.bitrise.io/team-management/changing-the-owner-of-an-app/ "https://devcenter.bitrise.io/team-management/changing-the-owner-of-an-app/").